Crohn's anal disease background

 Fistula (Perianal Fistula)

-Clinical symptoms
+Clinical Symptoms

-• Pain, swelling, purulent pus, and discharge
+• Pain, swelling, purulent pus, discharge

-• Abscess formation and recurrent infection
+• Abscess formation and repeated infections

 • Skin irritation around the anus and worsening pain